libkafe/kafe/README.md

 Kafe (`/ka'fe:/`) is an open source scriptable systems automation toolkit.
-It provides a basic set of features to interact with local and remote systems over SSH.
-Kafe is well suited for application deployment and similar remote systems administration tasks.
+It provides a basic set of features to interact with local systems as well as remote systems over SSH.
+Kafe is well suited for application deployment, remote automation and similar remote administration tasks.

 ## Installation